sean-codes/cs-engine/README.md

 * @arg {string} [options.background] - The background of the room **/

+// example room 192px by 192px and a grey background cs.room.setup({ width: 192, height: 192, background: "#222" })
 ```

 ## Camera
-The camera is the area the game and GUI is drawn to.
-The game/gui surfaces are drawn to hidden canvases separately then drawn to the view/camera canvas.
-There are a couple settings that can be tweaked to change the view.

-The maxWidth and maxHeight set the maximum literal pixel size of the canvas.
-The engine will then try to get the closest aspect ratio to the size you set.
-Then it will be stretched with CSS to fill the entire screen.
+The camera defines the area of a non GUI canvas (the game canvas) that should be displayed at anytime.

+Experiment with maxWidth and maxHeight and the engine will setup the best scale
+to work with those values.

 In the start function define the camera settings.